eSafe 5 Aladdin Knowledge Systems Price: $13,650 for 500 seats, including optional advanced antispam, URL and content...

 Aladdin Knowledge Systems' eSafe 5 can do so much that the hardest part may be just explaining it all.
-This
+This is a comprehensive content security package to protect your organization's Internet operations.

 The eSafe gateway software package scans and cleans data passing through SMTP, HTTP, and FTP and POP3 connections, including AV scanning, inbound and outbound content filtering, antispam and application filtering, scanning of active content, and a lot more. eSafe uses its own AV engine, while the antispam signatures and URL filter database are licensed from Cobion-ISS.